4-L3X/racfhound/README.md

 ```bash
 python rh_collect.py TARGET/IP USERNAME --password PASSWORD --all
 ```
 Collector script that does the enumeration.
 Creates ```racfhound_output/``` in working directory where it stores output as .txt files.
+If SSH is not available the collection could technically be done with JCL, as long as the output is extracted and saved in the proper format (e.g. racfhound_GROUP.txt for groups.)
 ##### Arguments:
 | Pos. argument | Description |
 |------|-------------|